Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/6_DevOps/Kubernates.md

 - K8s manages its own load balance, service discovery etc.
 - [Read more](https://kubernetes.io/docs/concepts/services-networking/_print/)

-## ReplicaSet VS DaemonSet in Kubernetes
+## Workload Resources

+### Deployments
+- [A Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) provides declarative updates for Pods and ReplicaSets.
+- You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
+- You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.
+- Every microservice, app component can be a deployment in K8s.

 ### Replica Set
-- [ReplicasSet](https://blog.knoldus.com/opsinit-replicaset-vs-daemonset-in-kubernetes/) will ensure that the number of pods (defined in our config file) is always running in our cluster.
+- [ReplicasSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) will ensure that the number of pods (defined in our config file) is always running in our cluster.
 - Does not matter in which worker node they are running.
 - The scheduler will schedule the pods on any node depending upon the free resources.
 - If one of our nodes goes down then all pods running on the node will be randomly scheduled on different nodes as per the resource availability.